 The Tampa Bay Buccaneers traded away their best cornerback Thursday, which may sound like a risky move.

-But I’ll go ahead right now and cast a vote for Mark Dominik for General Manager of the Year simply for getting something via trade in return for the troubled Aqib Talib.
-The Bucs said their compensation is New England's fourth-round pick in 2013, which is about three rounds higher than I would have expected.
+But I’ll go ahead right now and cast a vote for Mark Dominik for general manager of the year simply for getting something via trade in return for the troubled Aqib Talib.
+The Bucs also sent their seventh-round pick along with Talib to the Patriots and said their compensation is New England's fourth-round pick in 2013, which is about three rounds higher than I would have expected.
 Dominik deserves praise for getting anything in exchange for this guy.

 Heck, Talib isn’t even eligible to play for the Patriots right away.
 He still has one game left on his four-game suspension for violating the NFL’s policy on performance-enhancing substances.
 In a statement released by the Bucs when the suspension was announced, Talib said he took Adderall without a prescription.